StatCan/aaw/docs/en/3-Pipelines/Pachyderm.md

     or creating a new one.
 You probably want to reuse your old volume.

 <!-- prettier-ignore -->
-??? failure "Why am I getting "Missing url parameter: code"?"
+??? failure "Why am I getting `Missing url parameter: code`?"
-    If you try to log into kubeflow and you get the message
+    If you try to log into Kubeflow and you get the message

-    > Missing url parameter: code
+    > `Missing url parameter: code`

     It is because you are signed in with the wrong Azure account.
 You must sign in with your cloud credentials.